ItsSamikshaVijay/Google-Cybersecurity-Professional-Portfolio-/README.md

 ## **4. Security News Research & Mitigation Strategies**

 **Objective:**
-Research and analyze recent security incidents to propose prevention strategies.
+Research and analyze recent security incidents to propose prevention strategies as a starting point for any business interested in improving their security stance, based on 2025 trends.

 **What I Did:**